Jira Salesforce Integration: How to Set up a Two-Way Sync between Different Teams

 Next, enter the address of the other instance (Jira in this case) in the “Destination instance URL” box.
 Exalate will verify that it is installed on the other instance.

-Then you have to choose between the Basic mode, which configures things automatically for you, or the Script mode, which allows you to configure and customize your integration using the “Groovy” scripting language.
+Then you have to choose between the Basic mode, which configures things automatically for you, or the Script mode, which allows you to configure and customize your integration using the Groovy scripting language.
+You can also use the Script mode using AI Assist.

 Continue with the Basic Mode

-You can then, optionally, test the connection by entering an issue to sync.
+You can then, optionally, test the connection by entering an issue or a case key to sync.

 Continue with the Script Mode

-The first thing you do in script mode is name your connection.
-You can add a description too.
+The first thing you do in Script mode is name your connection and add a description.
 Those are both helpful if you have multiple connections performing different functions.

 Click the “Initiate” button.
 Exalate creates an invitation for you, which you can copy to the clipboard by clicking the button.
-Switch over to your Jira instance manually, or by clicking the “Go to remote” button.
+Switch over to your Jira instance.

 Navigate to Jira’s Exalate connections screen and click “Accept invitation.”